flectra-hq/flectra/doc/howtos/backend.rst

         .. note::

-            Flectra has built-in rules making fields with an ``active`` field set to ``False`` invisible.
+            Odoo has built-in rules making records with an ``active`` field set to ``False`` invisible.

 Onchange